ballerina-platform/module-ballerina-ftp/ftp-ballerina/Module.md

 files are added to or deleted from the directory.
 The `fileResource` function is invoked when a new file is added and/or deleted.

-An FTP listener endpoint is defined using the mandatory parameters `protocol`, `host`, and  `path`.
-Authentication configuration can be done using `secureSocket` and polling interval can be configured using `pollingInterval`.
+An FTP listener endpoint is defined using the mandatory `protocol`, `host`, and  `path` parameters.
+The authentication configuration can be done using a `secureSocket` and the polling interval can be configured using the `pollingInterval` parameter.
 The default polling interval is 60 seconds.

 The `fileNamePattern` parameter can be used to define the type of files the FTP listener endpoint will listen to.